First of all, please read these two papers for some life-changing advice on ‘how to grad student’:

 Review your writing promptly.
 Unless I’m at a meeting or approaching a grant deadline, I plan to provide feedback on writing within at least two weeks.
 A specific timeline will be determined when work is submitted.

 Prepare you for a productive career.
 Your professional and academic success are my highest priorities.
-I will invest heavily in making sure you are prepared for the rigor of academic or extension careers, and specifically, I will connect you with opportunities for conferences, workshops, and extension/outreach projects that will beef up your CV. (and I will help you articulate them effectively on your CV!)
-At the end of a successful graduate program, I will help you find job opportunities, prepare applications, and provide strong advocacy through reference letters and personal recommendations to my network of colleagues.
+I will challenge you to make specific career goals as early as possible so that I can help you are prepared for the rigor of academia or extension.
+Specifically, I will connect you with opportunities for conferences, workshops, and extension/outreach projects that will beef up your CV. (and I will help you articulate them effectively on your CV!)
+At the end of a successful graduate program, I will help you find job opportunities, prepare application materials, and provide strong advocacy through reference letters and personal recommendations to my network of colleagues.